Mesake94/djlogq/README.md

 logs = response.json()['logs']
 ```

+### CUSTOM HANDLERS
+You can define custom log handlers by subclassing `LogHandler` and passing them to `AsyncLogger` or define them in the `DEFAULT_HANDLERS` section of the config.
+This allows you to process or forward log entries in any way you need (e.g., send to an external service, write to a file, etc).

 ### Admin Interface

 Access the admin interface at `/admin/` to view and manage logs.
 Features include: